stephenwunrow/pre-populating-tns/Readme.md

 To install requirements:
 `pip install -f requirements.txt`

-### The scripts
+### .env file
 There are some file paths and variables to set up in a .env file.
-These include book name, version, API key, and file paths to the ULT text and `combined_notes.tsv`.
+These include book name, version, API key, and project status (dev or prod).

+### Sequence
+In order for everything to run properly, you need to run the scripts in sequence.
+You must run `ULT.py` first.
+Then, you can run any scripts for individual issues in any order.
+After that, you must run `Combine_Notes.py`, `ATs_snippets.py`, and `Final_Snippets.py` in that sequence.

 # Further Work/Todo